Written, photographed, and published by Danny Miller | HOME OF THE BRAVE SERIES

 To feel safe enough to cry when we are sad, and laugh when we need it the most.

 Danny’s ‘Home of the Brave’ series features people who have been impacted by mental illness, or as Danny describes them, “some of the most courageous and inspirational people I know.”
-The project is lovingly crafted in an effort to reduce the stigma of anxiety, depression, and mental illness.
-For more captivating portraits and profiles, visit Danny’s blog fivehundredandnine.ca.
+The project was lovingly crafted in an effort to reduce the stigma of anxiety, depression, and mental illness.